nadine-alcantara/nadine-alcantara.github.io/essays/software-engineering.md

 ---

 ## intro
 I had my first taste of learning computer coding when I was a senior in high school.
-At the moment, my pathway for my future studies was still undecided
+At the moment, my pathway for my future studies was still uncertain, but I knew I wanted to commit to a career in the STEM field.
 ## why
 ## what i wanna do in the future
 ## close